NTNU-CSIE-SA/previousExamSystem/backend/README.md

 ### upload file
 allow file type: PDF only
+Will store file in `./uploads` directory by default.
-Can set UPLOADS_DIR in .env to change the directory where uploaded files are stored. (default: `.uploads`) Can set MAX_FILE_SIZE in .env to change the maximum file size allowed.(MB) (default: 10MB)
+Can set MAX_FILE_SIZE in .env to change the maximum file size allowed.(MB) (default: 10MB)

 #### Request